 Recent award holders:

 - Louise Alden, Project to develop KS2 teaching resources on Ancient Sumer at Birmingham Museums and Art Gallery, including a teacher’s study day.
 Funds offered to support: cost of materials and refreshments.

-- Erica Hunter, IRAQI CHRISTIANITY IN CRISIS: Exploring a century of persecution workshop, SOAS.
+- Erica Hunter, Communities in Crisis in Iraq and Syria, workshop and conference at SOAS.
 Funds offered to support: travel and accommodation of participants, plus AV and publicity materials.

 - Kate Craddock, The GB Project - a one-woman performance, inspired by Gertrude Bell, Live Theatre Newcastle.
 Funds offered to support: technician fees, marketing materials and website.

 - Kate Kelley, 2014 Postgraduate Conference in Assyriology, Oxford University, April 2014.
 Funds offered to support: venue and catering costs, travel and accommodation for participants and the printing of programmes and other materials.

 - Gulan, The Christians of Kurdistan - a talk and exhibition as part of a series on minority religions in Kurdistan.
 Funds offered to support: venue costs.